-Energy efficiency rebates are available for Arlington residents through the end of 2017 at a minimum!
+Energy efficiency rebates are available for Arlington residents through Spring 2018 at a minimum!
 Over 450 Arlingtonians have used these rebates to cut their energy bills.
 You can receive up to $575 to replace your water heater, heating or cooling system, seal air leaks, or add insulation.
 Duct sealing projects are now eligible too.
 Follow these simple instructions to get paid:

 Step 1: Make energy upgrades to your home